Counseling Education

 Clarksville grew at a rapid pace.
 By 1806, the town realized the need for an educational institution, and it established the Rural Academy that year.
 It was later replaced by the Mount Pleasant Academy.
 By 1819, the newly established town had 22 stores, including a bakery and silversmith.
 In 1820, steamboats begin to navigate the Cumberland, bringing hardware, coffee, sugar, fabric, and glass.
 The city exported flour, tobacco, cotton, and corn to ports such as New Orleans and Pittsburgh along the Ohio and Mississippi rivers.

 In 1829, the first bridge connecting Clarksville to New Providence was built over the Red River.
 Nine years later, the Clarksville-Hopkinsville Turnpike was built.
 Railroad service came to the town on October 1, 1859, in the form of the Memphis, Clarksville and Louisville Railroad.
-The line would later connect with other railroads at Paris, Tennessee and at Guthrie, Kentucky.
+The line later connected to other railroads at Paris, Tennessee and at Guthrie, Kentucky.

 By the start of the Civil War, the combined population of the city and the county was 20,000.
 Planters in the area depended on enslaved African Americans as workers in the labor-intensive tobacco industry, one of the major commodity crops.